Richard Sutton (British Army officer)

-Richard Sutton (16 January 1674 – 23 July 1737), of Scofton, Nottinghamshire, was British Army officer who fought in the War of Spanish Succession, and a politician who sat in the House of Commons between 1708 and 1737.
+Richard Sutton (16 January 1674 – 23 July 1737), of Scofton, Nottinghamshire, was a British Army officer who fought in the War of Spanish Succession, and a politician who sat in the House of Commons between 1708 and 1737.
 He was primarily a Whig, but on occasion voted as a Tory.

 Biography

 Sutton was the second son of Robert Sutton of Averham, Nottinghamshire and his wife Katherine Sherborne, daughter of Rev. William Sherborne, DD, of Pembridge, Herefordshire.
 His elder brother was the diplomat Robert Sutton.

 Sutton was appointed ensign in Viscount Castleton's Regiment of Foot on 1 April 1690 and served in Ireland and in Flanders under King William III.
 He was afterwards promoted to major in the 8th Regiment of Foot, with which he served at the battles of Schellenberg and Blenheim in 1704, at the forcing of the French lines at Helixem in 1705, and at the Battle of Ramillies in 1706.
 Being afterwards promoted to the lieutenant-colonelcy, he commanded the regiment at the battle of Oudenarde in 1708.